NFU calls for transparency and accuracy in methane emission reporting

 An image of cows eating grass on a field

-The metric used to show methane’s impacts on our global temperature has always been an important topic for both the NFU’s Livestock and Dairy boards.
+The methodology used to report methane emissions has always been an important topic for both the NFU’s Livestock and Dairy Boards.

 Farming is in a unique position to provide some of the solutions to reduce emissions, lower global temperature as well as producing nutritious products to feed our growing population.